Updated Guidance for Appointments

-Please note: At this time, children and partners are unable to accompany you to your appointments.
+At this time, partners are able to accompany you to your appointments.
 This includes any appointments in or outside of the hospital, including maternity hubs.
-We will update you when this situation changes.

-Your midwife will meet with you in the surgery, a children’s centre or home and she will ask you questions about you and your family’s health and details of any previous pregnancy’s and births.
+Your midwife will meet with you in the Midwifery Hub or home and she will ask you questions about you and your family’s health and details of any previous pregnancy’s and births.
 She will advise you on how to keep well, and give you tips on how to reduce some of the symptoms such as sickness and talk with you about what you can expect from your care.

 She will also discuss what will happen at the different appointments and offer to arrange a scan for you and some blood tests.
 Several antenatal screening tests are performed on a sample of your blood which is usually taken at your booking appointment.
 In some cases, the baby's father may also be asked to have a blood test to check for inherited conditions, such as sickle cell or thalassaemia.